-If you’re thinking about launching an e-commerce startup or improving the website you already have, this is the right place to start.
+If you’re thinking about launching an e-commerce website or improving the website you already have, this is the right place to start.
 The Mind Studios team has created this roadmap to guide you in creating an eCommerce website, avoiding mistakes and unreasonable investments, costs to build an up to date eCommerce site, and thinking through every step in advance.

 - Why eCommerce makes even more sense in 2022